Ataxia

 Consider consultation with local paediatric team when

-Child presents with an ataxia of unclear aetiology
+• A child with an acute ataxia of unclear aetiology

 Consider transfer when